fnando/vscode-codefmt/README.md

   ]
 }
 ```

+**Attention:**: The preferred formatters list order is important: formatters run
+from top to down.

 To add new formatters, or change the arguments used by an existing format, use
 the `codefmt.formatters` setting.
 You can set only the commands you want; no